iQmetrix/PagerDutyInsights/README.md

 ```

 # Credits
-This project was inspired by [a similar script authored by the New Relic team](insights-about-pagerduty).
+This project was inspired by [a similar script authored by the New Relic team][insights-about-pagerduty].
 Check it out for more NRQL queries and ideas.

 [insights-about-pagerduty]: https://github.com/newrelic/insights-about-pagerduty